Gene Ontology Annotation

 Filter GO by taxonomy: The filter will remove the Gene Ontology terms known not to be in the given taxonomy using the restrictions defined by Gene Ontology.
 You can select one of the given options or simply write a taxonomy id.

 E-Value-Hit-Filter: This value can be understood as a pre-filter: only GO terms obtained from hits with a greater e-value than given will be used for annotation and/or shown in a generated graph (default=1.0E-6).
 The value to use will depend on how restrictive or permissive the annotation should be.

 Hsp-HitCoverage CutOff: Sets the minimum needed coverage between a Hit and his HSP.
 For example, a value of 80 would mean that the aligned HSP must cover at least 80% of the longitude of its Hit.
 Only annotations from Hit fulfilling this criterion will be considered for annotation transference.

 Hit Filter: This option allows you to consider only the first N hits during annotation.
-This option is correlative with "Only hits with GOs'' feature.
+This option is correlative with the "Only hits with GOs'' feature.

-Only hits with GOs: This option together with the "Hit Filter'' option allows to apply it only on hits that have a GO term candidate.
+Only hits with GOs: This option together with the "Hit Filter'' option allows you to apply it only on hits that have a GO term candidate.